matb33/meteor-userauth/README.md

 Userauth isn't setup as a Meteor package.
 Since it's a proof-of-concept, you'll need to clone the repository and play around/learn how it works, then pull it apart and adapt it for your own application.
 So go ahead and clone it.

+Once you have it installed, make sure to run `npm install` in the root of the project folder to have the bcrypt node module compiled and installed.

 ### npm & bcrypt

 You don't explicitly need npm for Userauth, but you *do* need bcrypt.
 I'm using the [public/node_modules](http://stackoverflow.com/questions/10476170/how-can-i-deploy-node-modules-in-a-meteor-app-on-meteor-com) trick, but if that doesn't work for you, you will need to use npm to install [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/) under `/usr/local/meteor/lib`.

 ## Overview

-If you want to see it in action right now, head on over to <http://userauth.meteor.com/> (*currently not working, not sure why.
-It may be because of the dependency on the bcrypt node module*).
+If you want to see it in action right now, head on over to <http://meteor-userauth.herokuapp.com/>.
 Example usernames/passwords can be found under `server/bootstrap.js`.
 To get you started, try the login *mathieu* and password *password*.

 I'll briefly explain what each folder and file is used for in the project.

+## `package.json`

+This is used mostly to enable deployment to Heroku with regards to managing node module dependencies (bcrypt).
+But it's also great for installing node modules locally.
+Simply run `npm install` and the dependencies will get installed (and moved to the `public/node_modules` folder too).

 ## Client-side